-The Chicago Botanic Garden, with colleagues from partner institutions, hosts a ten-week summer research experience, to be held from June 9 to August 15 in 2014.
+The Chicago Botanic Garden, with colleagues from partner institutions, hosts a ten-week summer research experience.
 This program offers undergraduate participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
 Travel, room and board, and research costs are covered by the program.
 Participants also receive a $4,750 stipend.

 Student work will be based out of our new, well-equipped laboratories in the Daniel F. and Ada L. Rice Plant Conservation Science Center.
 Students will be trained in all stages of research, from hypothesis formulation through experimental design, data collection, analysis, and ultimately presentation of results through a public symposium.
 Additionally, there may be opportunities to present at national scientific meetings or publish findings in peer-reviewed journals.
 REU interns will interact closely with doctoral and master’s degree students from the joint Chicago Botanic Garden–Northwestern University Graduate Program in Plant Biology and Conservation and other graduate programs.
 Participants will also be encouraged to serve as research mentors for teens attending Chicago Public Schools and participating in the Garden’s College First program.
 Interns will also participate in field trips, workshops, and professional development activities.